mauropalsgraaf/fpscala-workshop/workshop.md

 }
 ```

 This class has two properties: a name and an age.
-Both a public properties and will be accessible on instances of this class.
-Removing the val keywords in front add private before val will make them private.
-This class has one method. you can add methods with the def keyword (or val, the difference will be explained later).
+Both are public properties and will be accessible on instances of this class.
+Removing the val keywords in front or adding the private before val will make them private.
+This class has one method. you can add methods with the def or val keyword, where def is a definition and val is a value.
+Since functions are values, they can be used as functions.
 In this case it takes no parameters and returns Unit.
 It is good enough for now to read is as void.

 Creating an instance of a class is the same as in Java.